A quick guide to digital transformation in the healthcare industry

 Data leaks and privacy breaches are a headache for health organisation executives.

-The digital transformation in the healthcare industry allows companies to collect more data and patient information than ever before.
+Digital transformation in the healthcare industry allows companies to collect more data and patient information than ever before.
 As data grows, so does the vulnerability to cyberattacks.

 Cybercriminals target sensitive and precious personal health data, which can disrupt patient care.
 To overcome this challenge, cybersecurity experts recommend adopting blockchain technology, among other solutions.